×

 People living in Leon were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "More pots and pans - quality cookware is not easily available.
 More sheets and towels - cotton sheets are impossible to find.
 More hair products - it is impossible to find the products that my hair type needs.
 I could have left all of my high heeled shoes, my jackets and most of my jewelry.
-My life here is simple and I don't need all the "trappings" I am used to, and it is too hot for jackets at any time of day," wrote a member in Leon.
+My life here is simple and I don't need all the "trappings" I am used to, and it is too hot for jackets at any time of day," explained one expat living in Leon, Nicaragua.

-"Clothes, shoes, toiletries, sheets, towels, kitchen items, furniture, electronics, basic tools, cleaning supplies, pet supplies, documents, any special items that are important to you," commented one expat who made the move to Leon.
+"Clothes, shoes, toiletries, sheets, towels, kitchen items, furniture, electronics, basic tools, cleaning supplies, pet supplies, documents, any special items that are important to you," said one expat in Leon.

 Where should I setup a bank account in Leon?